 (No commission if the sales are handled directly by the artist).

 There is a rolling submission for Hallway Space.
-The process goes through the GoggleWorks Gallery Director.
-A response will be given within a week of submission.
+The process goes through the GoggleWorks Gallery Coordinator.
+A submission response will be given as soon as possible.

-Submission Guidelines: Any artist interested in exhibiting in the Schmidt Gallery should submit a proposal for consideration.
+Submission Guidelines: Any artist interested in exhibiting in one of GoggleWorks Auxiliary hallway spaces should submit a proposal for consideration.
 Please submit following the guidelines outlined below:

 * Artist bio/CV or organization mission statement